 Looking up, I finally found the one and only Natalie Portman walking straight toward me.

 That old prick and I both rose to our feet as Natalie approached.

 "Didn't realize this was a date, my lad.
-I'll leave you to it, then."
-And that brother of Santa Claus wandered off, still in search those long-forgotten matches.
+I'll leave you to it."
+And Santa's older brother wandered off, still in search of those long-forgotten matches.

 "When did you grow the fro?"
 Natalie asked, as I shook her hand.

 "Since I went celibate, in January," I replied.
-"And you sure are a fuck-load shorter in reality."
+"You sure are a fuck-load shorter in reality."

-"You can eye-fuck the shit out of me all you like – as long as you buy me a drink first," I mentioned, taking half a step back.
-Titling my head, I stroked my chin as I overtly gave her wee petite body the once over.
+"You can eye-fuck the shit out of me all you like – as long as you buy dinner first," Taking half a step back, I titled my head, overtly giving her petite figure the once over.
 She wore slip-ons, jeans, and a casual blouse.
 "I've had worse."

 "Yeah, it's me.
 Don't tell anyone or I'll punch your face in."